 In 2020, Waletzko returned, using the delayed season to his advantage.
 He came back to start all seven games of the 2020 campaign at left tackle, reprising his role as a mainstay on the Fighting Hawks’ offensive line.
 He was named to the All-MVFC second-team and also earned academic honors.
 2021 was just more of the same.
 Waletzko once again locked down the left side and secured a Senior Bowl invite late in the year.

 Matt Waletzko’s NFL Draft ascension

-As the draft process unfolds, Waletzko will have a lot on the line at each event.
-The Senior Bowl will be a crucial opportunity to prove he can go toe to toe with FBS edge rushers.
-And later on, athletic testing will be a way of validating his athletic prowess and potentially putting a better weight number in the system.
-It’s encouraging that he’s already been at 320 pounds before, so he may be able to gain that weight back.
+Waletzko had a lot on the line at each event this offseason.
+The Senior Bowl was a crucial opportunity to prove he could go toe to toe with FBS edge rushers.
+And in March, athletic testing was a way of validating his athletic prowess and potentially putting a better weight number in the system.
+These were vital tests for Waletzko, and he passed them all.

 At the point of attack, Waletzko’s combination of length and athleticism makes him an able protector of the quarterback.
-But to make the leap to the NFL, there are still things for him to work on and prove.
-He’s already in the draftable discussion, but sealing the deal in the offseason can help him rise into the early-to-mid Day 3 range.
+There are still things for him to work on and prove, but he has high-level traits worth investing in.
+Waletzko is a worthy Day 2 pick with a very high ceiling, and he’s trending up fast.